NUS-IDS/PragTag2023/README.md

 Our models are essentially straightforward fine-tuned variations of the versions in HuggingFace.

+**Note** We do not share any data with this repository.
+The code assumes you have the data files (split into train/test/dev portions in the competition-specified JSON format)

-The PragTag competition datasets are available from the competition organizers https://codalab.lisn.upsaclay.fr/competitions/13334
+Please use the data files either from the competition organizers https://codalab.lisn.upsaclay.fr/competitions/13334

-A version of the dataset is also available at the following github https://github.com/UKPLab/f1000rd
+or the following github
+https://github.com/UKPLab/f1000rd